Hadron67/tscc-compiler/README.md

 |writeFile|Yes|`(path: string, content: string) => any`|A callback to write files.|
 |testInput|No|`string`|Test input.
 If specified, the result will be printed.
 See below for explanation.|
 |printDetailedTime|Yes|`boolean`|Whether to print the detailed time cost list.|
-Where the types are type notations in Typescript.
+Where type notations in Typescript are used.

 Here's a simple example:
 ```js